Angolan War of Independence: Armed forces

-The regiments and other units were mostly maintained at cadre strength, functioning primarily as training centers for conscripts drafted within the province.During the conflict, these units were responsible for forming locally recruited field forces.
+The regiments and other units were mostly maintained at cadre strength, functioning primarily as training centers for conscripts drafted within the province.
+During the conflict, these units were responsible for forming locally recruited field forces.
 In addition to these local units, the Army forces in Angola included reinforcement units raised and deployed from mainland Portugal.

 These reinforcement units were temporary formations, composed mainly of conscripts—including most junior officers and non-commissioned officers.
 They existed only for the standard two-year tour of duty and were disbanded once their members completed service.The majority of these units consisted of light infantry battalions and independent companies known as caçadores.
 These formations were designed to operate autonomously, with minimal support from higher command levels, and were therefore equipped with robust service support components.

 They were deployed in a grid system (quadrícula) along the theatre of operations, with each one responsible for a given area of responsibility.
 Usually, a regiment-sized agrupamento (battlegroup) commanded a sector, divided into several sub-sectors, each constituting the area of responsibility of a caçadores battalion.
-Each battalion, in turn, had field companies dispersed by the sub-sector, each with part of it as its area of responsibility.
-From 1962, four intervention zones (Northern, Central, Southern and Eastern) were established – renamed "military zones" in 1967 – each grouping several sectors.
+Each battalion, in turn, had field companies distributed across the sub-sector, with each company responsible for a specific portion of it.From 1962, four intervention zones (Northern, Central, Southern and Eastern) were established – renamed "military zones" in 1967 – each consisting of several sectors.
 Due to the low scale guerrilla nature of the conflict, the caçadores company became the main tactical unit, with the standard organization in three rifle and one support platoons, being replaced by one based in four identical sub-units known as "combat groups".
 The Army also fielded regular units of artillery, armored reconnaissance, engineering, communications, signal intelligence, military police and service support.
-Besides the regular units, the Army also fielded units of special forces.
+Army also fielded special forces units.
 Initially, these consisted of companies of special caçadores, trained in guerrilla and counter-insurgency warfare.
 The Army tried to extend the training of the special caçadores to all the light infantry units, disbanding those companies in 1962.
 This proved impracticable and soon other special forces were created in the form of the Commandos.
 The Commandos and a few specially selected caçadores units were not deployed in a grid, but served instead as mobile intervention units under the direct control of the higher echelons of command.

-An unconventional force also fielded by the army was the Dragoons of Angola, a special counterinsurgency horse unit raised in the mid-1960s.
+An unconventional force also fielded by the army was the Dragoons of Angola, a special counterinsurgency horse unit created in the mid-1960s.